 Given the volume of requests and limited funding, the following criteria are also considered:

-Funding provided through TEP must be used to broaden the reach and impact of the event through marketing and communications, which may include: broadcasts, promotional materials, social media, advertisements, etc. See FAQs for examples of eligible and ineligible activities.
+Funding provided through the TEP must be used to broaden the reach and impact of the event through marketing and communications, which may include: broadcasts, promotional materials, social media, advertisements etc. See FAQs for examples of eligible and ineligible activities.

 Funding limits are determined based on the size of the event budget.
 The event budget is considered the sum of total operating costs/expenses related to the event, and should not include the expenses that would be covered with TEP funding.
 The operating costs described must be for the event itself and not the operating expenses of the applicant organization.